shorebirdtech/website/src/content/blog/flutter-jobs.md

 simply old-fashioned networking.
 Meeting people, and talking to people you already know about your problems/questions, in this case job seeking.
 Knowing someone, or having them be a friend-of-a-friend, eliminates both the factors of awareness and risk, so work your network as much as you can.

-When I'm hiring (or trying to be hired), I literally keep a spreadsheet of all the people I know and when I last talked to them, etc. You don't have to go that far, but working your network will help.
+When I'm hiring (or job seeking), I keep a spreadsheet of relevant people I know and when I last talked to them, etc. You don't have to go that far, but working your network will help.

 #### Cold Outreach